-Also known as: Somatotroph adenoma, Growth hormone excess or Pituitary giant
+Also known as: Somatotroph adenoma, Growth hormone excess or Pituitary giant (in childhood)

 - Body odor

 - Excessive height (when excess growth hormone production begins in childhood)

 - Excessive sweating

 - Joint pain, limited joint movement, swelling of the bony areas around a joint

 - Large bones of the face, large jaw and tongue, widely spaced teeth

 - Large feet (change in shoe size), large hands (change in ring or glove size)